thewca/wca-regulations-translations/README.md

 - Download the [source of the current official Regulations](https://github.com/cubing/wca-regulations/archive/official.zip).
     - When you do this, please also visit [the GitHub page](https://github.com/cubing/wca-regulations) and record the current "latest commit" value so we can tell which version you translated.
+    - If you're updating an existing translation, you can instead download the current translations [here](https://github.com/cubing/wca-regulations-translations/archive/master.zip/).
 - Translate `wca-guidelines.md` and `wca-regulations.md`
    - Try to keep all the formatting intact and only change the words.
     - Read through the [style guide](https://github.com/cubing/wca-documents-extra/blob/master/style-guide.md) for detailed information about how the Regulations are formatted.